$S^1$-equivariant local index and transverse index for non-compact symplectic manifolds: Relation with the transverse index

+In particular if $\mu$ is proper and it does not have any critical points, then we have as functionals on $R(S^1)$. \end{prop}

-We do not have direct proof of the second equality which does not use the quantization conjecture.
-On the other hand the following example implies that our equivariant index $RR_{S^1}(M,L)$ has different behaviour from the transverse index.
+We do not know any direct proof of the second equality which does not use the quantization conjecture.
+On the other hand the following example implies that our equivariant index $RR_{S^1, {\loc}}(M,L)$ has different behaviour from the transverse index.

 \begin{example} Let $m$ be a non-zero integer and $M$ the product of the circle $S^1$ and a small interval centered at $m$.
 Consider the standard metric and the symplectic structure on $M$.
-Let $L$ be the trivial complex line bundle over $M$ which is equipped with a structure of prequantizing line bundle over $M$.
+Let $L$ be the trivial complex line bundle over $M$ which is equipped with a structure of pre-quantizing line bundle over $M$.
 Consider the natural $S^1$-action on $M$, and we take its lift to $L$ so that $S^1$ acts trivially on the fiber direction.
 One has the associated moment map $\mu$ which is equal to the projection to the interval factor.
 Since $m$ is non-zero $\mu$ does not have neither critical points nor zeros, and hence, the associated vector field $\mu^M$ on $M$ does not vanish.
 Then \cite[Lemma~3.12]{Braverman} implies that the associated transverse index $\chi_{S^1}(M,\mu)$ vanishes.
 (In fact one can check that the kernel of the perturbation of the Dirac operator by $\mu^M$ vanishes by the direct computation.)
-On the other hand one can check that the kernel of the perturbation by $D_{S^1}$ is one dimensional and it is isomorphic to $\C_{(n)}$, hence, we have $RR^{(n)}_{S^1}(M,L)=\delta_{mn}$.
-In particular we have $RR_{S^1}(M,L)\neq \chi_{S^1}(M,\mu)$.
+On the other hand one can check that the kernel of the perturbation by $D_{S^1}$ is one dimensional and it is isomorphic to $\C_{(n)}$, hence, we have $RR^{(n)}_{S^1, {\loc}}(M,L)=\delta_{mn}$.
+In particular we have $RR_{S^1, {loc}}(M,L)\neq \chi_{S^1}(M,\mu)$.
 See Appendix~\ref{appendixa} for details of the computation. \end{example}